Sprain vs. Fracture: 5 Warning Signs You Need an X-Ray Right Now

 • Can’t bear weight, severe, sharp pain, or visible deformity?
 Get an X-ray.

-• Rapid swelling, deep bruising, or a grinding sensation are serious warning signs of a broken bone.
+• Rapid swelling, deep bruising, or a grinding sensation may indicate a fracture.

 • If unsure whether it’s a sprain or a fracture, get a medical evaluation to avoid improper healing.